Jenny is a girl who loves many things. She loves street foods, traveling, nature, music, cats, and dogs. She's crazy

-I just got back from our Grecian trip which involved more than a 100 km walk in the mountains and it was one of the best experiences I’ve ever had!
+I just got back from our Grecian trip which involved 110 km walk in the mountains and it was one of the best experiences I’ve ever had!
 When I travel, I usually do it in a very convenient and comfortable way which means I usually get transport from one place to another to avoid any hassles.
 This time though, I opted to go backpacking for a different sense of adventure and how marvelous it was!

 I originally planned to go to Crete but I suddenly changed my mind knowing that it will be very busy with tourists and judging by the pictures, there is very little vegetation in Crete much like Athens from the plane window, brown with little green patches and dry.
 Although Crete has got beautiful beaches like the pink beach in Elafonissi, I still preferred the lush vegetation of the Peloponnessian Mountains.

 When I came across the Menalon Trail, I was sold.
 I knew that I had to be there and experience the trail for myself.
 I read all the descriptions of the 8 sections over and over again because I planned to walk all 8 and seeing that the difficulty is 2/5 I thought why not?
 I could probably do that and so I bought my Osprey hiking backpack, booked everything (flights and accommodations) and went.

 The Menalon Trail is one of the highest-rated and most acclaimed walking trails in Europe which is found in the Arcadian Region of Peloponnese, Greece.
 This 75km stretch of beautiful mountain landscape encompasses 8 major villages (from Stemnitsa to Lagkadia) with varying difficulty.
 The trail passes through some of the most dramatic sceneries I’ve ever seen!
 From the Lousios Gorge, the Mylaon River, the western slopes of the Menalon Mountains, valleys and the Gortynian Mountains.
 The trail was completed by volunteers in May of 2015 and the trail indicators are generally well-placed although having a GPS with you would certainly be helpful.

 How to Get There